facebook/react/docs/docs/addons.md

 ### Legacy Add-ons

 The add-ons below are considered legacy and their use is discouraged.
+They will keep working in observable future, but there is no further development.

 - [`PureRenderMixin`](pure-render-mixin.html).
 Use [`React.PureComponent`](/react/docs/react-api.html#react.purecomponent) instead.
 - [`shallowCompare`](shallow-compare.html), a helper function that performs a shallow comparison for props and state in a component to decide if a component should update.